 When we think of gifts for Christmas, the kids are always the most excited.

-They even wake up really early on Christmas day to start opening their presents once their parents allow them.
+They even wake up really early on Christmas day to start opening their presents first thing in the morning.

 As parents, we are also excited shopping for them, even small items for their Christmas stockings.

-Their belief that Santa Claus is there to give them presents as long as they’re nice gives them more enthusiasm during the holidays.
+Their belief that Santa Claus is there to give them surprises as long as they’re nice gives them more enthusiasm during the holidays.

-Even our children with special needs feel the excitement, so start buying those memorable gifts for them.
+Even your children with special needs feel the excitement, so start buying those memorable gifts for them.